libretro/docs/docs/library/nestopia_ue.md

 ### User 1 - 4 device types

-- None - Doesn't disable input.
-There's no reason to switch to this.
+- None - Disables input.
-- **RetroPad** - Joypad - Stay on this.
+- **Auto** - Automatically detects the device to use based on the internal database.
-- RetroPad w/Analog - Joypad - Same as RetroPad.
-There's no reason to switch to this.
+- Gamepad - Joypad

-### Other controllers
+- Arkanoid - Arkanoid paddle -  This should be automatic from the internal database, but this can be changed to Gamepad if you'd prefer using a joypad rather than a paddle.
+(Port 2 only)

-- Zapper - Lightgun - The Nestopia UE core can emulate Zapper inputs but this is done automatically based off of the NstDatabase.xml Database file and cannot be manually selected a device type.
+- Zapper - Lightgun - The Nestopia UE core can emulate Zapper inputs.
+This is generally done automatically based off of the internal database, but can be manually selected as a device type.
+(Port 2 only)

 ### Multitap support

-The Nestopia UE core uses the NstDatabase.xml database file to detect which games have multitap support.
+The Nestopia UE core uses the internal database to detect which games have multitap support.

 ### Controller tables